strah19/Ember/README.md

 Simply call this class in `main` with it's initialize and run function and thats it!
 To use the API, add the desired headers like `Texture.h` and enjoy.

 # Prerequisites
 Having a C++ Compiler and Premake5.
 You can run Premake5 and build whatever build files you need.
-If you are building for Visual Studio 2019, there is a bat file for easy use.

 # Trello
 https://trello.com/b/Bnc3nLAD/ember